Don’t pay more than you have to in taxes. Use home business tax planning to find the best end-of-the-year tax deductions.

 I have no problem paying taxes, but that doesn’t mean I’m going to pay more than I have to.
 Indeed, this is the time of year that I start casting about, looking for ways to pile on the deductions.
 My husband just started work as a college professor.
 I’ve increased my home business income.
 We are doing what we can to stay in our comfortable tax bracket for a little while longer.

 This doesn’t mean that we misrepresent our income to the IRS.
 Far from it.
 Instead, we look for ways to reduce our tax liability legally with the help of tax deductions.

 What is a Tax Deduction?

-- Below the line” deductions are those that start from your AGI and reduce your income to help you arrive at what is considered your “taxable” income.
+- Below the line deductions are those that start from your AGI and reduce your income to help you arrive at what is considered your “taxable” income.
 Your taxable income might be tens of thousands of dollars lower than your actual income.

 - Investment losses: Did you lose some money in investments this year?
 If so, you can “harvest” the losses and deduct them.
 First, use them to offset any capital gains.
 Next, you can offset up to $3,000 of your other income with investment losses.
 As long as you pay attention to the IRS wash sale rule, you shouldn’t have a problem.

 It doesn’t hurt to take a preliminary look at your taxes right now.
 Go ahead.
 Check your situation.
 It helps to know where you’re at.
 Determine whether or not a little more spending now —on the right things — can help you more in the long run.
-This is of especial concern if you are worried about what happens if you end up in a higher tax bracket due to increased earnings.
+This is of special concern if you are worried about what happens if you end up in a higher tax bracket due to increased earnings.
 The right tax deductions can help you a little less this year.